-The Charles A. Cannon Academic Computer Center, located on the basement floor of the Corriher-Linn-Black Library, is equipped with 34 personal computers.
-The facility is open to all students, faculty, and staff.
+The Charles A. Cannon Computer Center, located in the Corriher-Linn-Black Library, is equipped with eight computers on the main floor for community borrowers, and seven computers in the basement for faculty, staff, and students.
+The Center also houses the Computer Services department.
 The Center is a gift of the Charles A. Cannon Foundation, Inc. and the Charles A. Cannon Charitable Trusts and was dedicated in April, 1985.
+The Cannon Foundation has continued to generously support projects to enhance and maintain the information technology infrastructure of the college.